Focuses on the consequences, particularly for black students, of the practice of curriculum tracking in the post-Brown era

 Anbieter: CitiRetail, Stevenage, Vereinigtes Königreich

 Hardcover.
 Zustand: new.
 Hardcover.
 An all-too-popular explanation for why black students aren't doing better in school is their own use of the "acting white" slur to ridicule fellow blacks for taking advanced classes, doing schoolwork, and striving to earn high grades.
 Carefully reconsidering how and why black students have come to equate school success with whiteness, Integration Interrupted argues that when students understand race to be connected with achievement, it is a powerful lessonconveyed by schools, not their peers.
 Drawing on over ten years of ethnographic research, Karolyn Tyson shows how equating school success with "acting white" arose in the aftermath of Brown v.
 Board ofEducation through the practice of curriculum tracking, which separates students for instruction, ostensibly by ability and prior achievement.
 Only in very specific circumstances, when black students are drastically underrepresented in advanced and gifted classes, do anxieties about "the burden of acting white" emerge.
 Racialized tracking continues to define the typical American secondary school, but it goes unremarked, except by the young people who experience its costs andconsequences daily.
 The rich narratives in Integration Interrupted throw light on the complex relationships underlying school behaviors and convincingly demonstrate that the problem lies not with students, but insteadwith how we organize our schools.
 Integration Interrupted focuses on the consequences, particularly for black students, of the practice of curriculum tracking in the post-Brown era, and on the relationship between racialized tracking and the emergence of academic excellence as a "white thing," or acting white.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Bestandsnummer des Verkäufers 9780199736447

 Anzahl: 1 verfügbar